 Every week I receive emails from single men and women who are looking to meet a potential partner but they refuse to go ‘online’.
 Trying to find a middle ground I have taken Facebook, an online service that more or less everyone uses with no horrible stigma attached to it, to create a dating guide.

 Let’s face it most of the millions of pokes that are sent out are from eager hopeful singletons.
+Here is how to meet other single men or women on Facebook.

 Your ‘Profile Photo’ is perhaps the most important aspect of Facebook dating, so make sure its a good one.
 Photos of you alone, looking directly into the camera and smiling do the best.
 If you don’t want to look into the camera then gazing down does wonders according to the OKcupid research of popular photos.
 It goes without saying that the photo should be of high quality, no it doesn’t need to be a professional studio photo just not a grainy webcam shot.
 Avoid at all costs; pulling funny faces, blurring or cropping out other people and putting on a flirty-face whilst looking away from the camera.